 Kenny Joseph DeAndrea is a former Organized Crime Associate, former member of an Outlaw Motorcycle Club , former United States Marine and a survivor of a self inflicted gun shot wound.
 Living a life centered in violence contributed to Kenny being diagnosed with post-traumatic stress disorder (PTSD).

 Through counseling and education, he has learned how to manage the symptoms of this potentially life ending mental injury.

-As a motivational speaker he travels across the country teaching people from all backgrounds how to restore peace and happiness and live a more prosperous life.
+As a motivational speaker he travels across the country addressing people from all backgrounds on how to restore peace and happiness and live a more prosperous life.

 The painful memories of the past may never go away, but the symptoms can be managed, so there is HOPE for a better life and HOPE IS ENOUGH.